ossc-db/pg_hint_plan/README.md

 #### Hint for joining order

 This hint "Leading" enforces the order of joining on two or more tables.
 There are two ways of enforcing join order.
 One is enforcing the specific order of joining, but not restricting the direction at each join level.
-The other enfoces both join order and join direction.
+The other enforces both join order and join direction.
 Additional details are available in the [hint list](#hints-list) table.

     postgres=# /*+
     postgres*#     NestLoop(t1 t2)